zet4/FloSelfbot/README.md

 -   Download the latest version of the selfbot
 -   Extract

-We recommended to put it in a seperate folder
-(Don't worry, it makes friends fast.)
+We recommend to put the binary in a seperate folder (Don't worry, it makes friends fast).

-### OS X and Linux

-You might need to set the binary executable:
+On OS X and Linux, you might need to set the binary executable:

 ```
 chmod +x FloSelfbot_LINUX